MansourM/ez-docker-for-laravel/README.md

 ## :compass: TODO (Maybe)

-- [ ] GUI (optional dashboard)
+- [ ] Implement a GUI (optional dashboard).
-- [ ] mark project as production ready when 1 month of testing in production is done.
+- [ ] Mark the project as production-ready after 1 month of testing in production.
-- [ ] add more (modular) services (redis, memcached, ...)
+- [ ] Add more (modular) services (e.g., Redis, Memcached).
-- [ ] add DNS service
+- [ ] Integrate a DNS service.
-- [ ] better shell with proper subcommands
+- [ ] Enhance shell with proper subcommands.

 <!-- PHP Extensions -->

 ## :heavy_plus_sign: PHP Extensions

-I have installed the minimum PHP plugins required to run Laravel (marked by &check;) to the container, you should add the others based on your project's need. you can add them in `laravel.Dockerfile`
+I have installed the minimum PHP plugins required to run Laravel (marked by ✔) in the container.
+You should add others based on your project's needs.
+Add them in `laravel.Dockerfile`.

 |         | Name | Explanation |
 |---------|------|-------------|